YangMann/Paper/README.md

 `.container` is optional for centering your page into a comfortable reading width.

 `.row` is the outside wrapper for a set of columns with class names like `.span-{m}-of-{n}`.
 Each column will take m/n of the full container/page width.
+(It means a "row" in your page, but if the fractions of columns sum up to 1, they will automatically form a new row.)
 You can add class `.push-{m}-of-{n}` to push the corresponding column to the right for a intended width.
 Add `.centered` class to a column to make it align to the center of the row.

+Paper's semantic fraction-declared grid system makes the layout highly customizable.
+But Paper do have a maximum column number limit which is by default 12 and you can change it in `variables/_settings.scss`.

+You can make the grid responsive!
+Just append other column fraction to the original `.col.span-{m}-of-{n}`.
+Column fractions for different screen sizes are declared as `.span-phone-vertical-{m}-of-{n}`, `.span-phone-horizontal-{m}-of-{n}`, `.span-phone-{m}-of-{n}` and `.span-tablet-{m}-of-{n}`.

+NOTE: as a matter of math, you need to make sure that `m <= n` and all columns sum up to 1 in each of your intended row.